 If you want to visit Guhagar, then you shouldn't miss the Velneshwar Temple.
 The temple is surrounded by lush coconut grooves and the pristine blue waters of the Arabian Sea.
 The temple is dedicated to Lord Shiva and is believed to be situated here in ancient times.

 The village on the seashore is said to be 1200 years old.
 The current structure of the temple is said to have been built around 400 years ago.
+It is one of those temples in Maharashtra that one should not miss.

 8. Dhootpapeshwar Temple

 Located amidst the waterfalls of the Mrudani river, Dhootpapeshwar Temple is one of the many treasures of Konkan.
 The road to the temple is filled with greenery and free from pollution.
 The atmosphere is best during the rainy season when the Mrudani river flowing from the hills generates waterfalls around the temple.
+It is among the most beautiful temples in Maharashtra.

 The temple has an old banyan tree which is hundreds of years old, and its aerial roots resemble the jatas of Lord Shiva.
 The temple has a hall, a pavilion and a sanctum.
 Dhootpapeshwar Temple is said to be almost 1000 years old.
 A big festival takes place during Mahashivratri and is also crowded with devotees during Shravani Somwar and Vijayadashami.